Our Gardening Year 2023

 Fiona finishes scraping off and priming, then painting twice the house gable end.
 We have our method for this – it’s a constant battle facing the prevailing winds and rain, and sadly whitewash is completely inadequate, so it has always had a more impermeable coating – at least on the outside, the inside finish being breathable.

-Drain out the “Ripples” bird bath, Kurust the metal and double coat with Hammerite – re-fill with slightly salty water – looks much better than having the rust laden water we got before.
-Rub down and tung oil/Danish oil the wooden and metal terrace table.
-Isn’t it amazing how easy it is to catch up on all these maintenance jobs, when the weather is dry day, after day…
+Drain out the “Ripples” bird bath, Kurust the metal, and double coat with Hammerite – re-fill with slightly salty water – It looks much better than having the rust-laden water we got before.
+Rub down and tung oil/Danish oil on the wooden and metal terrace table.
+Isn’t it amazing how easy it is to catch up on all these maintenance jobs when the weather is dry – day after day.

 Late May/June – Week 1: